 One of my favorite sharable desserts for Christmas is Southern Pecan Pralines.
-They are easy to make and so yummy.
+They are easy to make and so delicious.
 I remember the first time I ever tried a pecan praline was in New Orleans and immediately fell in love!
-I love that they aren’t too sweet and are wonderfully balanced with a little salt and crunchy pecans.
+These aren’t overly sweet and are wonderfully balanced with a little salt and crunchy pecans.
 If you want a showstopping shareable treat to make for your next holiday gathering, these should be at the top of your list!
-There won’t be any leftovers — you might even have to double the batch.
+Consider making a double batch and package them up for gift giving.
 Just remember to save yourself some extras at home!

-If you love pecans, also try these other easy homemade candy recipes: Chocolate Pecan Turtle Clusters, Rolo Pretzel Turtles and Saltine Cracker Toffee.
+If you love pecan candy, also try these other homemade candy recipes: Chocolate Pecan Turtle Clusters, Candied Pecan Fudge, Rolo Pretzel Turtles and Saltine Cracker Toffee.

 Why You’ll Love These Pecan Pralines